zhouhaoyi/Informer2020/README.md

 ## Usage
-We offer a colab to help people use our repo, the colab includes `experiments:train and test`, `prediction`, `visualization` and `custom data`.
+We provide a google colab to help reproducing and customing our repo, which includes `experiments:train and test`, `prediction`, `visualization` and `custom data`.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1_X7O2BkFLvqyCdZzDZvV2MB0aAvYALLC)

 Commands for training and testing the model with *ProbSparse* self-attention on Dataset ETTh1, ETTh2 and ETTm1 respectively: